laugenbrezel1004/kailian/README.md

 sudo apt update
 sudo apt install gcc make git libcurl4-openssl-dev libcjson-dev
 ```
-**Note:** `liblogger` might not be available in default repositories.
+**Note:** `lloger` might not be available in default repositories.
 You may need to find and install it separately.

 ## Installation